PJUllrich/run-elixir/guides/02-start-coding/install-dependencies.md

     {:oban, github: "sorentwo/oban"},
     # Or from a Git repo
     {:prom_ex, git: "https://github.com/akoutmos/prom_ex.git"}
-    # Or from a local path (commented out because it doesn't exist, of course)
+    # Or from a local path (commented out because it doesn't exist)
     # {:your_lib, path: "../relative/path/to/your/lib"}
   ]
 end